Coconut & Lime Macaroons

 Now that most schools ban kids from bringing nuts in their lunches, these macaroons would be a great nut free alternative that are sweet enough to taste like a treat while still being healthy and low in sugar.

 I like storing these in the fridge and enjoying as a refreshing treat during the summer, the lime seems to become stronger when cold.
-The macaroons are also delicious stored in the freezer and eaten frozen.
+The Paleo Coconut and Lime Macaroons are also delicious stored in the freezer and eaten frozen.

 If you make this recipe let me know in the comment section below, I would love to hear what you think or take a photo and tag me (@everylastbite_) on Instagram, I love seeing your photos!